12 Handmade Gifts for Book Lovers

 So, check out these handmade gifts for book lovers for your gift-giving inspiration.

 What could be more of a surprise than a book that opens to reveal treasures and trinkets inside?
-This wooden box, available at local crafts stores, can be custom-painted to mimic a friend's favorite vintage hardcover.
+This wooden box, which can be found at your local arts and crafts stores, can be custom-painted to mimic a friend's favorite vintage hardcover.
+Then, fill it with small gifts that fit into the pull-out drawer.

 Monogrammed Velvet Ribbon

 Add a touch of elegance to someone's hour of reading.
 A trim of velvet can be stamped with the last name or initials of the recipient and paired with their favorite book for an incredible gift.
-When trimming a ribbon to desired length, cut the ribbon the length of front and back covers, plus binding, and 2 extra inches (the extra ribbon on ends will wrap around inside covers).
+When cutting ribbon, follow the book as a guide for measurements: the length of front and back covers, plus binding, and add 2 inches (the extra ribbon on ends will wrap around inside covers).
 Use a fabric pen on the reverse side of the ribbon to mark stamp placement in spelling out the recipient's name, then drape the ribbon over the stamp (relief side up), and gently press it with a handheld iron.

 Here is an easy yet beautiful accessory: a tassel-topped bookmark in complementary colors.
 Tassels can be made in any mix of metallic and cotton embroidery floss, silk bead cord, and fine silk thread.